Anthony Perkins

 Death1992-09-12

-After appearing in European films featuring Sophia Loren, Orson Welles, Melina Mercouri, and Brigitte Bardot, Perkins returned to the U.S. in 1968, with a role in Pretty Poison, co-starring Tuesday Weld, his first American film in eight years.
-In the film's wake, he starred in commercially and critically successful films including Catch-22 (1970)--a performance which garnered him a National Society of Film Critics Award nomination for Best Supporting Actor, an honor shared with his co-starring turn in WUSA, also released in 1970, and opposite Paul Newman--1972's Play It as It Lays and The Life and Times of Judge Roy Bean (opposite Newman once again), Murder on the Orient Express (1974), and Mahogany (1975).
+Perkins returned to American cinema in 1968 with Pretty Poison.
+He subsequently appeared in several commercially and critically successful films, including Catch-22 (1970), which earned him a National Society of Film Critics Award nomination for Best Supporting Actor (shared with his role in WUSA, also released in 1970), Play It as It Lays (1972), The Life and Times of Judge Roy Bean (1972), Murder on the Orient Express (1974), and Mahogany (1975).

-In the 1970s, Perkins decided to undergo conversion therapy.
-He married Berry Berenson in 1973.
-He reprised his role as Norman Bates in Psycho II (1983), Psycho III (1986), and Psycho IV: The Beginning (1990).
-The third installment in the anthology earned him a Best Actor Saturn Award nomination.
-His last film was In the Deep Woods, a television film broadcast a month after his death in September 1992 from AIDS-related causes.
+He married photographer and actress Berry Berenson in 1973.
+He reprised the role of Norman Bates in Psycho II (1983), Psycho III (1986), and Psycho IV: The Beginning (1990).
+His performance in Psycho III, which he also directed, earned him a Saturn Award nomination for Best Actor.

 Biography from the Wikipedia article Anthony Perkins.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.